A71uuY/CampusShootingSimulation/README.md

 ## Students

 We suppose that students know the campus well, so they are able to run directly to the exit of each environment.
-Additionally, they can choose o hide rather than escape.
+Additionally, they can choose to hide rather than escape.

 ## Killer